 Handle Conversations with the Other Party: After seeing the amount of evidence you have gathered, the other side may not feel confident about their chances of mounting a successful defense.
 Knowing that, they may approach you with an offer to settle the case.
 Settling a case like this is not a bad idea, but you must be certain that you are getting a fair deal.

-Let your drug injury lawyer handle the negotiations to ensure you get a good deal.
+Let your San Antonio personal injury lawyer handle the negotiations to ensure you get a good deal.
 Remember that you can still go to court if no deal is reached.